 If you would like to accept the job offer, make sure to send through your formal acceptance along with any paperwork in good time to avoid delays to the start of your contract.

 Next steps and further information

 Practical help from careers

-Careers appointments: To help you prepare for interviews we offer two types of appointments with careers consultants, each lasting 45 minutes:
+Careers appointments: To help you prepare for interviews we offer two types of appointments with career consultants, each lasting 45 minutes:

 - Interview preparation sessions are an informal chat to inform you of the kinds of questions you're likely to face, and everything else you should expect.